-The historical performance program offers degree programs leading to the B.Mus., M.M., or Artist's Diploma in performance on historical instruments, music history, music theory, continuo realization at the keyboard, and courses in performance practice, as well as specific courses in historical performance.
-Students are exposed to the latest thinking in the field, and take advantage of Oberlin's superb music library to pursue their own research.
-The College's broad range of courses in history, theatre, dance and the visual arts complement and enrich the historical performance program's offerings.
+Coursework includes applied study on historical instruments, music history, music theory, continuo realization at the keyboard, and courses in performance practice, as well as historical performance ensembles.
+Students are exposed to the latest thinking in the field and take advantage of Oberlin's extensive music library to pursue their own research.
+The college's broad range of courses in history, theater, dance, and the visual arts complement and enrich the Historical Performance program's offerings.
 Some of the world's foremost artists are brought to campus as performers and teachers, augmenting the resident faculty.